 - Piece of light grit sandpaper, steel wool or emery cloth

-- Restore power to the furnace.
-It might run through a sequence of inspections before continuing usual running.
-If your heating system doesn’t turn on, the sensor may have to be replaced or something else could be wrong.
-If this happens, get in touch with us at 812-663-7252 for heating and cooling repair support.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 812-663-7252 for heating and cooling repair assistance.

 7. Relight the Pilot Light

 If you own an older furnace, the pilot light could be extinguished.
 To relight it, find the instructions on a label on your furnace, or follow these steps.

 - Locate the switch on the bottom of your furnace labeled “pilot,” “on” and “off.”

 - Turn the switch to the “off” position.

 - Wait at least five minutes to avoid possibly sparking a fire.

 - Push the “reset” button as you bring the flame of a long lighter to the pilot light opening.